 - At the start of term, your child will need a book bag.
 Please do not put water bottles in book bags. - Find a cosy corner and a quiet five minutes. - Always be positive. - If you're both getting frustrated, put the book away! - Encourage your child to segment and blend each word.
-Make sure your child points to each sound as they segment, and then run their finger under the whole word as they blend the sounds. - 'I' (and some other common or high frequency words) is a word the children learn very early on - it isn't sounded out and so:

-'I h-a-d had a p-o-t pot.'

-- Read the book through again together.

-- Read!
-Read!
-Other books to your children!

-- Join a local library.

-- Be a good role model let your child see male and female role models reading.
-This is very important

-- Make the children aware of written language around them eg on packets.

-- Talk lots!
+Make sure your child points to each sound as they segment, and then run their finger under the whole word as they blend the sounds. - 'I' (and some other common or high frequency words) is a word the children learn very early on it isn't sounded out and so: 'I h-a-d had a p-o-t pot.' - Read the book through again together. - Read as many different types of books as you can. - Join a local library. - Be a good role model let your child see male and female role models reading.
+This is very important. - Make the children aware of written language around them e.g. on packets. - Talk lots!